Table of Contents

 Another interesting fact about this galaxy is that the gas in the outer regions rotates in the opposite direction to that in the inner regions.
 This may be the result of a past merger with another galaxy.

 The galaxy has a very high rate of star formation.
 This is especially true in the outer spiral arms, where the younger stars appear blue.
 Stars are also forming in the area between the two disks that rotate in opposite directions.
-Gases in this area are compressed and areas of pink hydrogen gas form clouds that also glow with the light produced by the formation of stars.
-The result is a spectacular site!
+Gases in this area are compressed, and areas of pink hydrogen gas form clouds that also glow with the light produced by the formation of stars.

-The galaxy also forms part of the Virgo cluster but has far more dust and gas than other galaxies nearby.
+The Black Eye Galaxy also forms part of the Virgo cluster but has far more dust and gas than other galaxies nearby.

 Because of its unique look and structure, the Black Eye Galaxy is an interesting source of study for researchers and scientists.